 Liberty Resources, Inc v. the City of Philadelphia

-On August 26, 2019, DRA filed a class action lawsuit in the United States District Court for the Eastern District of Pennsylvania, alleging that the City of Philadelphia discriminates against residents and visitors with disabilities that affect their mobility by failing to make its sidewalks and pedestrian routes accessible.
+In August 2019, DRA filed a class action lawsuit in the United States District Court for the Eastern District of Pennsylvania, alleging that the City of Philadelphia discriminates against residents and visitors with disabilities that affect their mobility by failing to make its sidewalks and pedestrian routes accessible.

-Philadelphia’s sidewalks are riddled with barriers that are dangerous and difficult to navigate for people who use mobility devices, such as wheelchairs and motorized scooters, and people who have vision disabilities.
-Some corners lack curb ramps altogether, while others have ramps that are so narrow, steep, or damaged that they are unusable.
-When a person who uses a mobility device encounters such a corner they must either back-track and find another—indirect—route, or undertake dangerous maneuvers like “jumping” the curb or traveling in the street alongside vehicular traffic.
+When we filed suit, some corners lacked curb ramps altogether, while others had ramps that were so narrow, steep, or damaged that they were unusable.
+When a person who uses a mobility device encounters such a corner, they must either back-track and find another—indirect—route, or undertake dangerous maneuvers like “jumping” the curb or traveling in the street alongside vehicular traffic.

 The class action lawsuit was brought by four individuals with mobility disabilities who live in Philadelphia and three non-profit organizations that advocate for people with disabilities: Liberty Resources, Inc.; Disabled In Action of Pennsylvania; and Philadelphia ADAPT.
-Plaintiffs are represented by DRA and David Ferleger.
+Plaintiffs and the certified Class are represented by DRA and David Ferleger.